 Child Dental Benefits Scheme will be available to children between the ages of 2 and 17 years of age.
 They must be eligible for Medicare and the family must be in receipt of Tax Benefit Part A or receive a relevant Government payment.

 Eligible families will receive written notification from the Australian Government from early 2014.
 The notification is not a voucher for service.
 Your dentist will check eligibility before commencement of any treatment.

 Patients will be eligible for the scheme throughout the entire calendar year.

 Yes, Dentists will be able to check patients remaining benefits balance by contacting Department of Human Services.
 Dentists will be encouraged to check each patient’s balance at each appointment.

 If the full $1000 is not used within the two calendar year period, remaining benefits cannot be used in the future.

-After a patient reaches their $1000 benefit limit, no further benefits under the Child Dental Benefits Schedule will be available within the 2 calendar year period of time.
+After a patient reaches their $1000 benefit limit, no further benefits under the Child Dental Benefits Scheme will be available within the 2 calendar year period of time.